guyulongcs/guyulongcs.github.io/_pages/bio.md

 ## Education
 * PhD - Department of Computer Science and Technology (Aug 2012- June 2017)
     * Tsinghua Univeristy, China
-* Bachelor - Department of Computer Science and Technology (Sep 2008- June 2012)
-	* Beijing University of Posts and Telecommunications

 ##  Work Experience

 * Research Scientist (May 2020 - Now)